asciamanna/asciamanna.github.io/_posts/2014-12-06-xunit-is-not-unit-testing.md

 ---
 As I interact with more developers who either have very little experience writing unit tests or have had negative experiences with it I am noticing a trend: The thought that a "unit test" is simply a test written in an xUnit test harness.

 Unfortunately, I've encountered developers who have written off unit testing because of having bad experiences with it.
-But when digging a little deeper, and questioning these developers, I've come to realize that they have been writing large, brittle integration tests in an xUnit library and declaring the practice of unit testing junk.
+But when digging a little deeper, and questioning these developers, I've come to realize that they have been writing large, brittle integration tests in an xUnit library and declaring the practice of unit testing a failure.
 <!--more-->

-One argument that developers use who have fallen into the trap of writing integration tests instead of unit tests is that _"unit tests come at a cost and you should carefully consider whether you should write a unit test."_ Now I will not argue that your development team needs to become proficient in unit testing so there is a cost associated with that.
+One argument that developers use who have fallen into the trap of writing integration tests instead of unit tests is that _"unit tests come at a cost and you should carefully consider whether you should write a unit test."_ Now I won't argue that your development team needs to become proficient in unit testing so there is a cost associated with that.
 Additionally, there is more code in the codebase when unit testing so there is a cost to maintain more code rather than less code.
 But the argument that the "cost of a unit test" is a reason not to write one is a tell-tale sign that the unit tests are not, in fact, unit tests.
 I've mentioned this in my [previous post](/2014/10/11/the-appropriate-size-for-a-test.html "The Appropriate Size For A Test"), there is a reason why developers who practice TDD don't ever discuss the "cost of a unit test."
-That is because the benefits of a well written unit test far outweigh the maintenance cost of the unit test so there is no room for argument.
+That is because the benefits of a well written unit test far outweigh the maintenance cost of the unit test.
 Furthermore, the cost of **_not_** having a unit test is far greater than the cost to maintain one.

 ##What is a Unit Test?
 While there are decent definitions of unit testing (see [wikipedia](http://en.wikipedia.org/wiki/Unit_testing "Unit Testing") for its definition), like all development practices there is a learning curve associated with becoming proficient in writing quality  unit tests.
 In order to do so developers need to change the way they write code to make it testable.
 It seems this  is why so many beginners struggle with unit testing.
 For developers who have been writing tests and practicing TDD for a while it's very easy to spot a test that isn't a unit test.